PawseySC/shell-hpc/_episodes/08-Extra.md

 ### Wget
 Wget is a simple tool developed for the GNU Project that downloads files with the HTTP, HTTPS and FTP protocols.
 It is widely used by Unix-like users and is available with most Linux distributions.
+Useful for automated download of large amounts of data and is supported by [Pawsey Data Portal](https://data.pawsey.org.au/)

-Further information on transferring files esp. within Pawsey [Transferring files within Pawsey](https://youtu.be/3drzw-4aZTg)
+Further information on transferring files esp. within Pawsey can be found here:
+[Transferring files within Pawsey](https://youtu.be/3drzw-4aZTg)